 Read a poem to honor fallen soldiers

 Reading poetry is an interesting way to thank the myriad British soldiers who died during their mission.
+Poetry is an emotional response that a writer puts in the words.
+By reading the poetry about the veterans and world war 1, you will feel the pain and bearings of those people during the times.
 Here are some poems that provide time to look back when honoring brave men and women in service.

 - “In Flanders Fields” by John McCrae

 - “Thanks ” by Yusef Komunyakaa.